2006 United States broadcast television realignment: Post-realignment

-Nexstar Media Group, which acquired Tribune Media in 2019 after a prior failed merger attempt with Sinclair Broadcast Group, assumed operations of The CW on August 15, 2022, and acquired a 75% ownership stake in The CW on October 3, 2022; former joint owners Paramount Global (successor to CBS Corporation) and Warner Bros.
+Nexstar Media Group, which acquired Tribune Media in 2019 after a prior failed merger attempt with Sinclair Broadcast Group, assumed operations of The CW on August 15, 2022, and acquired a 75% ownership stake in The CW on October 3, 2022; former joint owners Paramount Skydance (successor to CBS Corporation) and Warner Bros.
 Discovery (successor to Time Warner) retained a 25% stake, split at nominal 12.5% stakes for both companies.
 Under the agreement, Paramount was given a right with the transaction to disaffiliate all eight of their CW affiliates, which was exercised on May 5, 2023.
 By the time of the disaffiliations on September 1, Nexstar repatriated the CW affiliations onto their MyNetworkTV affiliates in Philadelphia, San Francisco and Tampa–St. Petersburg, and signed long-term affiliation agreements with Hearst Television, Gray Television, and Sinclair Broadcast Group.
 However, WKBD-TV in Detroit would subsequently sign a deal to re-affiliate with The CW on September 1, 2024, alongside first-time affiliate WBFS-TV in Miami; both stations are in markets where the previous CW affiliate had been owned by the E. W. Scripps Company, which announced plans to drop The CW from its stations in that timeframe.
 This came after Mission Broadcasting, a Nexstar affiliate company, failed to purchase WADL—which Nexstar intended to be the permanent replacement CW affiliate in Detroit—and WADL owner Kevin Adell terminated the station's CW contract after two months.
-On June 2, 2025, it was announced that WUPA in Atlanta would become a CBS owned-and-operated station on August 16, 2025, replacing WANF, which will convert to an independent station.
+On June 2, 2025, it was announced that WUPA in Atlanta would become a CBS owned-and-operated station on August 16, 2025, replacing WANF, which became an independent station.